nvrtmd/octoreport/README.md

 ## Timezone Handling

-- All date inputs are interpreted in the local timezone (auto-detected)
+- All input dates are interpreted in the local timezone (auto-detected)

-- Dates are converted to UTC ISO 8601 before querying GitHub API
+- Dates are converted to UTC ISO 8601 before querying GitHub APIs

-- Powered by luxon for robust timezone support
+- Powered by [luxon](https://moment.github.io/luxon/) for consistent behavior across environments

 ## Contributing